My Covid-19 Quarantine Project: Building a Professional Pedalboard

 Reasons to own a Line Isolator:

-3 - A ground lift switch.
+2 - A ground lift switch.
 It has happened to me a few times.
 For any number of different reasons, you might someday find that you need to run your signal through a DI box in order to make use of the ground lift.
 Chances are reasonable enough that the venue will have a DI ready for you, but probably not a line isolator.
-I like to be prepared with the right tool for the job.
+I like to be prepared with the right tool for the job, right there on my rig.
 It saves time, and in a situation where you're just a sideman that could otherwise be holding up a stressful soundcheck, your job.

-You can check out the Pinstripe DISO+ at this link.
+You can check out the Pinstripe DISO+ here.
 It's not trying to be budget-friendly.
-It is made using the highest quality components (including two Jensen transformers - the best in the business) and is assembled entirely by hand here in the USA.
 If you're looking for a cheaper alternative, consider the DISO's mono little brother, the MISO.

 The Mission Expressionator is a one-of-a-kind device that allows you to control up to three pedals with a single expression pedal.
 You can control the taper of the expression's sweep and switch between sending to 1, 2, or all 3 devices.
 It's incredibly flexible and is one of the key pieces in this rig that give me the control I need.